moolen/glitchlock/README.md

 # glitchlock
 The glitchy X locker.
 Inspired by [xero/glitchlock](https://github.com/xero/glitchlock).

-For additional security (:lol:) glitchlock uses Tesseract's OCR engine to find characters on the screen and crosses them out.
+For additional "security" :trollface: glitchlock uses Tesseract's OCR engine to find characters on the screen and crosses them out.
+That's optional.

 ## Example

 Example screenlock using `-censor`.

 ![glitchlock](https://i.imgur.com/J3wi4Um.png)

+For convenience, you can write the glitchy screenshot to a file `-out <filename>` and reuse it on the next run using `-in <filename>`.
+Further, you can specify a `-seed <int>` to reproduce glitch patterns.

 ## Subpackages